wmbusmeters/wmbusmeters/README.md

 You can have multiple shell commands and they will be executed in the order you gave them on the commandline.
 Note that to single quotes around the command is necessary to pass the env variable names into wmbusmeters.
-To list the shell env variables available for your meter, add --shellenvs to the commandline:
+To list the shell env variables available for your meter, add --listenvs to the commandline:
-`wmbusmeters --shellenvs /dev/ttyUSB1:cul Water iperl 12345678 NOKEY` which outputs:
+`wmbusmeters --listenvs /dev/ttyUSB1:cul Water iperl 12345678 NOKEY` which outputs:
 ```
 Environment variables provided to shell for meter iperl: